gabrielsoltz/metahub/README.md

 For example, you can update the Workflow Status of those findings in one shot: `--update-findings Workflow=NOTIFIED.`

-**MetaHub** supports KEY=VALUE parameters for updating AWS Security Hub findings, the same way you would using AWS CLI.
+**MetaHub** supports `KEY=VALUE` parameters for updating AWS Security Hub findings, the same way you would using AWS CLI.

-Filters are defined as key=value.
-If a value contains spaces, you should use double quotes: KeyToUpdate="this is a value."

 AWS Security Hub API is limited to 100 findings per update.
 Metahub will split your results into 100 items chucks to avoid this limitation and update your findings besides the amount.

+It's only possible to update the field `Worfklow` as for now.

 Examples: